jaypalexa/baseballink/pages/pro-rel/promotion-relegation.md

   </p>

   <p>
     The top eight BPL teams would have a playoff consisting of three rounds of seven-game series.
 Seedings would be based on overall record (using run differential as a tie-breaker, if needed).
-1 vs 8, 2 vs 7, etc., — higher seed hosting — culminating in a World Series.
+1 vs 8, 2 vs 7, etc.,&mdash;higher seed hosting&mdash;culminating in a World Series.
 This would be the same number of rounds in the current MLB playoffs.
   </p>

   <p>